-- Know the solutions to all types of hazards - Slide 37 has a summary of these solutions. - You also need to know whether a solution can properly solve the hazards or not.
+- Know the solutions to all types of hazards - Slide 37 of the pipelining slides has a summary of these solutions. - You also need to know whether a solution can properly solve the hazards or not.
 In particular, - Why only branch prediction is the only practical solution to control hazard?
 Why other solutions do not work well? - Does data bypassing/forwarding eliminate stalls?
-And why? - In particular, pay attention to the reordering of instructions.
-Please see the example on Slide 20. - ► The definition superscalar CPUs. - At least one problem about pipelining.
-The problem is similar to those in assignment 3 and midterm2 - In particular, you need to know how the pipeline works when stalling is the only solution to the hazards.
+And why? - The definition of superscalar CPUs. - ► At least one problem about pipelining.
+The problem is similar to those in the assignment and midterm exam - In particular, you need to know how the pipeline works when stalling is the only solution to the hazards.